 Fibre roll-out in the form of FTTC, FTTB and FTTH

 The A1 Telekom Austria Group offers the LTE (long-term evolution) mobile communications standard in Austria, Bulgaria, Croatia, Slovenia, the Republic of Serbia and the Republic of Macedonia.
-The accelerated roll-out of LTE Advanced in 2017 led to a significant improvement in the supply of high-speed mobile Internet in Austria, Croatia, Slovenia, the Republic of Serbia and the Republic of Macedonia.
+The accelerated roll-out of LTE Advanced Pro in 2018 led to a significant improvement in the supply of high-speed mobile Internet in Austria, Croatia, Slovenia, the Republic of Serbia and the Republic of North-Macedonia.

 State-of-the-art, highly secure data centres will continue to become more important going forward.
 Which is why they form the third pillar of the A1 Telekom Austria Group’s infrastructure, alongside mobile and fixed-line networks.
 The following technological developments are playing an important role in this respect: